 Rental also does not include the use of the Capitol Park, which is a PARA property.
 Our parent and students are welcomed to enjoy the Capitol Park, but need to be aware of safety issues.
 There is no fence for the Capitol Park; therefore parents need to watch students’ recess during the break time.
 We suggest no climbing of the Capitol ruins and no playing behind the ruins because we cannot see you.
 Students are encouraged not to pet dogs and talk to strangers in the park.

-CST strongly recommend parents to encourage their children to respect the historic buildings of the Capitol School.
+CST strongly recommends parents to encourage their children to respect the historic buildings of the Capitol School.
 We encourage all the students to do basic cleaning of their classrooms and restrooms after each class.
 If severe damage occurs, the responsible family will be paying for the damage.

 The Capitol School is a non-smoking facility.
 Smoking is not permitted in the building.